-In response to the government White Paper: The United Kingdom’s exit from and new partnership with the European Union, the Mayor has released a paper entitled London’s Global and Eur
+In response to the government White Paper: The United Kingdom’s exit from and new partnership with the European Union, the Mayor released a paper entitled London’s Global and Europea

 Homes & Spaces